-The Associate of Arts and Associate of Science degree programs provide the Texas Core Curriculum (general education requirement) consisting of 42 semester hours as mandated by Rule 4.28 of the Texas Higher Education Coordinating Board (THECB).
+The Associate of Arts, Associate of Science, and Associate of Arts in Teaching degree programs provide the Texas Core Curriculum (general education requirement) consisting of 42 semester hours as mandated by Rule 4.28 of the Texas Higher Education Coordinating Board (THECB).
 In compliance with the Core Curriculum requirements specified by the THECB, the Texarkana College Core Curriculum includes the following minimum requirements: communication (6 credit hours), mathematics (3 credit hours), life and physical sciences (6 credit hours) language, philosophy, and culture (3 credit hours), creative arts (3 credit hours), American history (6 credit hours), government/political science (6 credit hours), social/behavioral sciences (3 credit hours), and component area option (6 credit hours).
 All core curriculum courses are approved to transfer and to apply toward any undergraduate degree at a public college, university, or health science center in Texas.

-Additionally, Texarkana College does offer a number of major pathways within the Associate of Arts and Associate of Science degrees that allow students to better facilitate the transition to degree majors at four-year colleges.
+Additionally, Texarkana College does offer a number of major pathways within the Associate of Arts, Associate of Science, and Associate of Arts in Teaching degrees that allow students to better facilitate the transition to degree majors at four-year colleges.
 Students are encouraged to work closely with college advisors in choosing the proper courses in line with both their desired major concentration and the senior institution to which they wish to transfer.
-Specific major concentrations within the Associate of Arts and Associate of Science degree programs are indicated on student transcripts.
+Specific major concentrations within the Associate of Arts, Associate of Science, and Associate of Arts in Teaching degree programs are indicated on student transcripts.